 - A general shareholders meeting must be held i) within six months of the initial company registration and ii) annually thereafter, within four months of the end of the company’s fiscal year.
-A Thai company is not required to have a Company Secretary but we recommend our Clients to appoint Healy Consultants as the Company Secretary to liaise with the Thai Government and maintain company records.
+A Thai company is not required to have a company secretary, but we recommend our Clients to appoint Healy Consultants Group PLC as the company secretary to liaise with the Thai government and maintain company records;

-- The Foreign Business Act is the main law defining foreign ownership.
+- The FBA is the main law defining foreign ownership.
 The law restricts access to certain service industries (such as transport, retail and wholesale and services) for reasons of security, cultural heritage or perceived competitive disadvantage.
-Some of Thailand’s free trade agreements and certain laws (e.g. the Investment Promotion Act and Industrial Estate Authority of Thailand Act) relax the ownership restrictions under the Foreign Business Law.
+Some of Thailand’s free trade agreements and certain laws (e.g. the Investment Promotion Act and Industrial Estate Authority of Thailand Act) relax the ownership restrictions under the Foreign Business Law;

-The Thai government regulates the activities in which foreign companies can engage in.
+- The Thai government regulates the activities in which foreign companies can engage in.
 Regulated industries are included in the table below.
-In summary, multinationals are i) not allowed to engage in activities stated in List 1 below ii) but allowed to invest in List 2 and List 3, subject to prior Government authorization.
-Prior authorization must be obtained through i) US-Thailand Amity treaty (U.S. Clients only) ii) Thai Board of Investment iii) Foreign Business License from the Ministry of Commerce.
-Foreign companies who violate the Foreign Business Act will be subject to i) a fine of up to US$32,000 and/or ii) up to 3 years of imprisonment:
+In summary, multinationals are i) not allowed to engage in activities stated in List 1 ii) but allowed to invest in List 2 and List 3, subject to prior government authorization.
+Prior authorization must be obtained through i) US-Thailand Amity treaty (U.S. Clients only) ii) Thai BOI and iii) Foreign Business License from the Ministry of Commerce.
+Foreign companies who violate the Foreign Business Act will be subject to i) a fine of up to THB 1 million and/or ii) up to three years of imprisonment.

 List 1 List 2 List 3 Newspaper, Radio, TV Weapons, firearms Accountancy Farming, cultivation or horticulture Land, waterway and airline transport Legal services Land Trading Thai arts and handicrafts Architecture Forestry Thai silk production Engineering Trade of Thai antiques Manufacturing goldware, silverware etc. Construction Fisheries Sugar and Salt production Tourism Extracting Thai herbs Mining Sale of food and beverages

 - Both employees and employers must contribute 5% each of the employee’s monthly compensation to their social security fund by the 15th of the following month.
-The maximum contribution is capped at US$24 per month.
+The maximum contribution is capped at THB 750 per month;

-- In order to hire a foreign employee, the company must provide evidence that no qualified local is available for the position and have i) at least 4 Thai employees and ii) US$62,000 registered capital for each visa application.
+- In order to hire a foreign employee, the company must provide evidence that no qualified local is available for the position and have i) at least four Thai employees and ii) THB 2 million registered capital for each visa application;

-- The maximum number of working hours is i) 8 per day and ii) 48 per week.
-The maximum number of overtime working hours is 36 hours per week and hourly overtime pay must be at least 1.5 times the normal hourly rate.
+- The maximum number of working hours is i) eight per day and ii) 48 per week.
+The maximum number of overtime working hours is 36 hours per week and hourly overtime pay must be at least 1.5 times the normal hourly rate;

-- When a foreign invested company is majority owned by non-Thai nationals, the company will require ministerial approval from the Thai Board of Investment before it can legally commence business.
-The approval is granted in the form of a Foreign Business License issued by the Ministry of Commerce.
+- When a foreign invested company is majority owned by non-Thai nationals, the company will require ministerial approval from the Thai BOI before it can legally commence business.
+The approval is granted in the form of a Foreign Business License issued by the Ministry of Commerce;